yinxiangshi/SMAPI/README.md

 flag | purpose
 ---- | -------
 `SMAPI_FOR_WINDOWS` | Indicates that SMAPI is being compiled on Windows for players on Windows.
 Set automatically in `crossplatform.targets`.
-`SMAPI_1_x` | Sets legacy SMAPI 1._x_ mode, disables SMAPI 2.0 features, and enables deprecated code.
-This will be removed when SMAPI 2.0 is released.